safing/web/privacy/index.md

 -   Referrer: How did you find the site?
 Used for software development purposes.

 ## Article 5.
-Third party websites and links
+Third Party Services

 -   **Hetzner:** Hosting Provider.